kk7ds/luvs/README.md

     Warning: Permanently added '1.2.3.4' (RSA) to the list of known hosts. ubnt@1.2.3.4's password:
     SUCCESS

+Alternately, you can do this through the web interface on the camera.

 After a few seconds, you should see the camera check in with the management server: